Bills remain undefeated, top Raiders in Las Vegas, 30-23

 BILLS MAFIA PRESENCE

-Las Vegas resident John Maurer, 59, didn’t waste any time in purchasing tickets to see his beloved Bills for games at Allegiant Stadium, in San Francisco, and in Glendale, Arizona.
+Las Vegas-resident John Maurer, 59, didn’t waste any time in purchasing tickets to see his beloved Bills for games at Allegiant Stadium, in San Francisco, and in Glendale, Arizona.
 The lifelong Buffalo fan often travels with daughter Taylor, 26, to see their hometown team.
 Despite the coronavirus keeping fans outside the venue, it didn’t stop the Maurers from arriving at the Raiders’ new home more than four hours before kickoff.

 “We had tickets, we wanted to be here,” John Maurer said.
 “We decided we’re going to come down this morning, take on as much as we can at Allegiant Stadium, maybe bump into some other Bills Mafia while we’re here.”